 Step Two: Place The Vacuum In The Pool

 Put the vacuum head, pole, and hose into the pool and wait for it to sink to the bottom.
-Take the other end of the hose and put it against the return jet to help get the air out of the vacuum head.
+Put the other end of the hose against the return jet to help get the air out of the vacuum head.

 Step Three: Attach Hose To Skimmer